johngoddard/Speechify/docs/redux-structure.md

 * `updateCurrentUser`
   0. invoked from an API callback
   0. the `CurrentUserReducer` updates the currentUser information in the application's state.

+* `receiveUserDetail`
+  0. invoked from an API callback
+  0. the `UserReducer` updates the UserDetail

 ## Follows cycles